Tutorial: Migrate MongoDB to Azure Cosmos DB API for MongoDB offline

-On the New migration project screen, specify a name for the project, in the Source server type text box, select MongoDB, in the Target server type text box, select CosmosDB (MongoDB API), and then for Choose type of activity, select Offline data migration.
+On New migration project, specify a name for the project, and in the Source server type text box, select MongoDB.
+In the Target server type text box, select CosmosDB (MongoDB API), and then for Choose type of activity, select Offline data migration.

 Select Create and run activity to create the project and run the migration activity.